drbenmorgan/MicroPipeline/Examples/libmagic/README.md

 1. File access protocol - i.e. `file://`, `http://`, `ftp://` etc
-    - libmagic can only handle local files, so cURL might need to be used to get MIME info for remote files.
+    - libmagic can only handle local files, so cURL might need to be used to get MIME info for remote files (though this relies on the server being configured to report correct MIME type).
 2. MIME type - handled, apart from the caveat above, by libmagic.
     - Protocol and type may interact, e.g. some readers might handle remote access directly, others may need the file to be downloaded first.